Organic tampons used to occupy a dusty spot on the drugstore shelf, inspiring questions like, “But…do they work?” (And who wants to take that risk?)

 Cora’s products are not only made with certified organic cotton, they’re also GOTS certified, a designation that means the workers that produced them were treated well.
 Plus, did you know that in many developing countries girls are forced to drop out of school because they lack access to menstrual products?
 For every monthly box you buy (it’s a subscription service), they donate pads to women and girls who need them in India and Kenya.

 Lola makes organic tampons, pads, and panty liners, all of which come in chic, minimalist blue-and-white packaging.
 Like Cora, they’re a subscription service, but they offer even more flexibility in what you get each month: you can mix and match pads and tampons based on your own unique body.
-Bonus: they also make a non-applicator tampon, which is even better for the environment since there’s no plastic involved.
-(It’s really not hard to use them, ladies.
-Give it a shot!)
+Bonus: they also make a non-applicator version, so you can ditch the plastic if you’re up for it.

 For: Healthy moms